Jair-F/Samba-Remote/README.md

 - Your executeable will be in the newly created directory `dist`

 **You cant create an executeable for example on Windows for Linux.
 You need an instance of the OS, on which the executeable should run afterwards!**

+## Client
+The file default_config.ini(`./default_configs/default_config.ini`) is the default configuration for the client-cli and gui.
+You can specify the default Hostname/LocalDomain and port so the user doesnt has to input it - but the user can change it though.
+This config-file has to be in the same directory in which the executeable or python file is.
+If there is no config-file you have to type in the port and server by hand every time.